-59. Government loan programs to farmers have a long history in Indonesia.
+60. Government loan programs to farmers have a long history in Indonesia.
 They started with the Bimas (Bimbingan Masal) program in the 1970's and continued in the 1980's with the KUT (Kredit Usaha Tani).
-Currently there are several government loan programs that are targeting agriculture and small enterprises; the most important of these programs are KKPE, KUPS, KPNRP, and KUR.
-The details of the current government loan programs are given in APPENDIX 5.
+Currently there are several government loan programs that are targeting agriculture and small enterprises; the most important of these programs are KKPE, KUPS, KPNRP, and KUR12.
+The details of the current government loan programs are provided in APPENDIX 5.

-60. There are two general schemes that are being used by the government to encourage banks to lend more to agriculture and small enterprise, i.e. subsidizing interest rate cost and providing loan guarantee (only 70% covered by the guarantee).
+61. There are typically two types of schemes that the government uses to encourage banks to lend more to agriculture and small enterprises, i.e. by subsidizing the interest rate and by providing loan guarantees.

-61. KUR is the only program with loan guarantee.
-The rest (KKPE, KUPS, and KPENRP) are using subsidized interest rate cost scheme.
-The current policy of the government is to use only one scheme for one loan program, so for example because KKPE has received subsidized interest rate cost from the government, it will not be guaranteed by the government and vice versa for KUR.
-That is why the interest rate of KUR is much higher compared to the other loan programs since the interest rate cost is not subsidized by the government.
+62. KUR is the only program with a loan guarantee.
+The other programs (KKPE, KUPS, and KPENRP) are mainly schemes that provide subsidized interest rates.
+The current policy of the government is to use only one scheme for one loan program: for example, since KKPE has received a subsidy (which is applied to the interest rate) from the government, KKPE loans are not guaranteed by the government; on the other hand, KUR loans are backed up by a guarantee, but receive no subsidy, which partly explains why the interest rate of KUR is higher compared to the other government loan programs.

-62. Currently Bank Indonesia has not conducted evaluation/assessment of the above government loan programs.
+63. Bank Indonesia has not conducted any evaluation/assessment of effectiveness of the above government loan programs.

-63. Regulation on Financing to MSME.
-Bank Indonesia recognizes that micro, small, and medium enterprises have a strategic role in terms of their contribution to national income and employment.
-The key regulation to support SME is Regulation of Bank Indonesia Number 14/22/PBI/2012 about Lending by Banks or Financing and Technical Assistance for Micro, Small and Medium Enterprise issued 21 December 2012.
+64. Regulation on Financing to MSMEs.
+Bank Indonesia recognizes that micro, small, and medium enterprises have a strategically important role in terms of their contribution to national income and employment.
+The key regulation to support SMEs is Regulation of Bank Indonesia Number 14/22/PBI/2012 about Lending by Banks or Financing and Technical Assistance for Micro, Small and Medium Enterprise, issued on 21 December 2012.
 The regulations apply to all banks including Islamic Banks and Islamic Business Unit.

-64. BI sets regulation on MSM lending by requiring banks to submit a business plan to BI and publish quarterly reports monitoring the progress of the plan.
-BI also reduces prudential regulation in order to provide credit up to Rp.
-500 million.
+65. BI regulation on MSME lending stipulates the requirement for banks to submit a business plan to BI and publish quarterly reports monitoring the progress of the plan.
 BI also supports regional governments by encouraging the establishment of Regional Credit Guarantee Institutions (Jamkrida), SME Development and Assistance Centre (P3UKM) and Financial Consultant Partner for Bank (KKMB).